NTR1991/aprendizaje-fullstack/javascript/03-Functions & Advanced Arrays/14 – Callbacks/README.md

-# 📘 Topic 12 – Dates in JavaScript
+# 📘 Topic 14 – Callbacks in JavaScript

 ## 📋 Description

-Working with dates: create Date objects, get and set date components, format dates, and calculate differences between dates.
+Practice with callback functions: functions passed as arguments to other functions.
+Learn to use callbacks with arrays, asynchronous operations, and error handling patterns.

 ---

 ## 🎯 Learning Objectives

-- Create Date objects for current and specific dates
+- Understand what callbacks are and why they are used
-- Get and set date components (year, month, day)
+- Write functions that receive callbacks as parameters
-- Format dates for display
+- Use callbacks with arrays (`.forEach`)
-- Calculate age from birthdate
+- Implement error-first callback patterns
-- Calculate days until next birthday
+- Simulate asynchronous operations with `setTimeout`

 ---